p1not/ChainLink_to_OpenAI/README.md

 # How to ask to ChatGPR from a Smart Contract

-## About
+The purposal of this project is to demonstrate how to send request from a Smart Contract inside a blockchain, to the OpenAI API.
+This project utilize HardHat to simulate an Ethereum Environment, deploy the Smart Contract in the Sepolia Ethereum network, and verify it with Etherscan API.
+The HTTP POST requests are sent through the oracle ChainLink Function Any API, to OpenAI API.

-The purposal of this project is to demonstrate how to send request from a Smart Contract in a blockchain, to the OpenAI API.
-The project utilize HardHat to simulate an Ethereum Environment, deploy and, verify with Etherscan API, the Smart Contract in the Sepolia Ethereum network.
-The HTTP POST requests are sent throw the oracle ChainLink Any API, to OpenAI API.
-In this case, we gonna ask ChatGPT to sugest a super hero name, them write the answer in a storage variable in the Smart Contract.
+To test the functionality, we gonna ask ChatGPT to sugest a super hero name,  than write the answer in a storage variable in the Smart Contract.

-The deployed contract can be found at https://sepolia.etherscan.io/address/0x496C97643dc24e580F50ab9411F056168C15E0E2
+The deployed contract can be audited at https://sepolia.etherscan.io/address/0x496C97643dc24e580F50ab9411F056168C15E0E2

 # Chainlink Functions Starter Kit